BitcoinCacheMachine/BitcoinCacheMachine/README.md

 There are tons of other areas where your privacy can be compromised if you're not careful.
 BCM is meant to handle these concerns by creating a privacy-centric software-defined home and office automation network.
 It's a self-hosted software-defined data center for Bitcoin maximalists.

 Bitcoin Cache Machine dramatically lowers the barriers to deploying and operating your own bitcoin payment infrastructure.
 If you can provide the necessary hardware (CPU, memory, disk), a LAN segment, and an internet gateway, BCM can do much of the rest.
-You can improve overall performance and enable more rapid development by installing a standalone `cachestack` component on your network! `cachestack` is especially useful when developing new line of business applications on top of Bitcoin Cache Machine!

 ## Goals of Bitcoin Cache Machine